Torch Component[source]

 Implementation example

-from typing import Any, Dict, Iterable, Sequence
+from typing import Any, Dict, Iterable, Sequence, List, Set

 import torch